Arshikhan3/Assignment-2.5/README.md

 The main purpose of Rack awareness is:

-Increasing the availability of data block
+Increasing the availability of data block.
-Better cluster performance
+Better cluster performance.
  In simple words rack awareness is the strategy namenode employs to choose the nearest datanode based on rack information.